rozek/node-red-flow-openai-api/README.md

 The actual "heavy lifting" is done by [llama.cpp](https://github.com/rozek/llama.cpp) - please note, that you will need the author's version instead of the [original llama.cpp](https://github.com/ggerganov/llama.cpp) in order to get an additional tokenizer tool which is used to compute the statistics appended to OpenAI API responses.

+> Nota bene: these flows do not contain the actual model.
+You will have to download your own copy from [HuggingFace](https://huggingface.co/TheBloke/Llama-2-13B-GGML/blob/main/llama-2-13b.ggmlv3.q4_0.bin).

 Right now, the [13B variant of the LLaMA 2 LLM](https://huggingface.co/TheBloke/Llama-2-13B-GGML) has been hard-coded into the llama.cpp invocation and the parameter defaults were chosen with a view to achieving the best possible results.

+> Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ## Installation ##